kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 ## Chess-GPT's Internal World Model

 Next, I wanted to see if my model could accurately track the state of the board.
 A quick overview of linear probes: We can take the internal activations of a model as it's predicting the next token, and train a linear model to take the model's activations as inputs and predict board state as output.
 Because a linear probe is very simple, we can have confidence that it reflects the model's internal knowledge rather than the capacity of the probe itself.
-We can also train a non-linear probe using a small neural network instead of a linear model, but we risk our non-linear probe capturing noise and misleading us.
+We can also train a non-linear probe using a small neural network instead of a linear model, but we risk being misled as the non-linear probe picks up noise from the data.

 In the original Othello paper, they found that only non-linear probes could accurately construct the board state of "this square has a black / white / blank piece".
 For this objective, the probe is trained on the model's activations at every move.
 However, Neel Nanda then found that a linear probe can accurately construct the state of the board of "this square has my / their / blank piece".
 To do this, the linear probe is only trained on model activation's as its predicting the Black XOR White move.

 Armed with this knowledge, I trained some linear probes on my model.
 And once again, it basically worked on my first try.
 I also found that my Chess-GPT uses a "my / their" board state, rather than a "black / white" board state.
 My guess is that the model learns one "program" to predict the next move given a board state, and reuses the same "program" for both players.
 The linear probe's objective was to classify every square into one of 13 classes (blank, white / black pawn, rook, bishop, knight, king, queen).
 The linear probe accurately classified 99.2% of squares over 10,000 games.

-I visualized some of these probe outputs.
-When visualizing, I would create two heat maps: one with `abs(probe output)` clipped to < 5, and one without clipping.
-In this case, we can see with clipping that the model is very confident on the location of the black king.
-Without clipping, we can see it's extremely confident that the black king is not on white's side of the board.
+To better interpret the internal predictions of my model, I created some visual heat maps.
+These heat maps were derived from the probe outputs, which had been trained on a one-hot objective to predict whether a chess piece, such the black king, was present on a given square (1 if present, 0 if not).
+The first heat map shows the actual board state for the black king.
+The second heat map depicts the probe’s confidence with a clipping limit applied to the output values where any value above 5 is reduced to 5.
+This clipping makes the probe's output more binary, as shown by the white square against the black background.
+The third heat map presents the probe’s output without any clipping, revealing a gradient of confidence levels.
+It shows that the model is extremely certain that the black king is not located on the white side of the chessboard.

 ![3 heatmaps of the linear probe for black king location](/images/chess_world_models/king_probe.png)